4 Steps For Visiting An Air Force Recruiter Near You

 It helps to present yourself in a professional appearance with nice clothes and good hygiene.

-The Armed Forces expect this type of behavior once you enlist, so you might as well leave a good first impression.
+The Armed Forces expect this type of behavior once you enlist, so you might as well start with a good first impression.

 The USAF is traditionally more selective compared to the Army and Navy.

-Therefore, first impressions count and you want to be well researched so that you can ask really good questions.
+Therefore, first impressions count and you want to do your homework so you can ask pertinent questions.

-Most recruiting offices allow appointments in-person or by phone or live chat.
+Most recruiting offices allow appointments in person or by phone or by live chat.

 If you are struggling to think of questions to ask a military recruiter, we put together a very helpful guide here on the subject.